MounirAitHamou/CSI4130_Project/PeerReview.md

 ### Second Suggested Improvement

-A meaningful improvement to the collision system is replacing the current **binary point-in-box collision check** in the `render()` loop with a **per-axis collision resolution approach**, allowing the player to slide along walls instead of being fully blocked when any collision occurs.
+A meaningful improvement to the collision system is replacing the current binary point-in-box collision check in the `render()` loop with a per-axis collision resolution approach, allowing the player to slide along walls instead of being fully blocked when any collision occurs.

 Currently, movement is computed first and then entirely rejected if the predicted position enters any `Box3` collider using `containsPoint()`.
 This leads to rigid and unnatural movement, especially near corners or when moving diagonally, since any collision cancels both X and Z movement.